 An impacting factor when defining referee abuse is the variance in individual tolerance to what is perceived as abuse and what is not.
 As a general rule, if a referee feels threatened or insulted, this will likely meet the threshold of referee abuse for that individual referee.

 If the abuse occurs on the field and involves a player, the player should be sent off.
 If the abuse involves a coach or a spectator during a game, the game should be stopped and the offender sent from the ground.
 If the abuse happens after the game, the referee should remove themselves from the situation.
 In all cases, a referee abuse incident form should be filled out and processed by the governing rugby body in charge of the match.

 Defining Referee Abuse:

-- Grabs, pushes, shoves, punches, kicks or otherwise makes other than accidental contact with a referee.
+- Grabs, pushes, shoves, punches, kicks, spits or otherwise makes other than accidental contact with a referee.

 - Swears directly at a referee, calls a referee derogatory names, threatens a referee with violence, threatens a referee’s family in any manner, questions or challenges a referee’s integrity

 - Use of verbal slurs, or mocking gestures or sounds in relation to a referee’s gender, race, religion, sexuality, age or any other discriminatory basis